idea-statica/ideastatica-public/examples/api/python/rcs/jupyter-notebooks/rcs-optim-example/README.md

 # Calculation of crack width example - crack-width-ex.ipynb

 In this examples a capacity of a reinforced cross-section is calculated.
-Loading is increases up to 100% of its capacity and crack width is calculated at each step.
+Loading is increasing up to 100% of the capacity of the reinforces cross-section and crack width is calculated at each step.

 ## Requirements